0atman/noboilerplate/scripts/16-rust-testing.md

 With Rust, we know exactly what to do, and more importantly, the compiler also knows exactly what to do.

-The name is a String, which in Rust means a valid UTF-8 string, and not only that, we also notate the return value.
+The name param is a String, which in Rust means a valid UTF-8 string, and not only that, we also notate the return value.
-This is something we would have had to infer or annotate from the python example.
+This is something we would have had to infer or annotate in the python example.

 Here we have more syntax, but it's not boilerplate, we can now use it to give us superpowers.